matplotlib/matplotlib/doc/faq/howto_faq.rst

 recursively search the artist for any artists it may contain that meet some criteria (e.g., match all :class:`~matplotlib.lines.Line2D` instances or match some arbitrary filter function).
-For example, the following snippet finds every object in the figure which has a ``set_color`` property and makes the object blue::
+For example, the the following snippet finds every object in the figure which has a ``set_color`` property and makes the object blue::

     def myfunc(x):